-When the reporter and the quencher are connected to each other, the quencher reduces the fluorescent signal of the reporter dye as it absorbs the energy via a mechanism known as fluorescence resonance energy transfer (FRET).
+When the reporter and the quencher are connected, the quencher reduces the fluorescent signal of the reporter dye as it absorbs the energy via a fluorescence resonance energy transfer (FRET).
 However, during PCR, Taq polymerase, extending the primer on the probe’s target strand, displaces and degrades the annealed probe through the action of its 5’ to 3’ exonuclease function.
 The fluorophore is thereby released from its molecular attachment to the quencher and fluoresces.

 Whether using SYBR green or TaqMan probes, the relationship between signal intensity and the amount of template in a real-time PCR reaction provides a reliable means both to quantitate nucleic acids and to assay for the presence or absence of specific gene sequences.